Nigerian Coconut Buns Recipe

 Which flour is best for buns?

 Aside from plain flour, you can also use bread or flour to make buns.
-These give the buns a fluffy and light texture.
+These certainly give the buns a fluffy and light texture.
 Moreover, add baking powder to give the batter a beautiful rise.

 How do you make your buns moister?

 In this recipe, the buns become moist because of the coconut milk, eggs, and butter.
-They make the buns soft, light, and satisfying!
+They also make the buns soft, light, and satisfying!

 crunchy Nigerian coconut buns